Social Icons

 Directed by Joe Cornish

-Why this movie under performed in the box office is just beyond me because the movie is fantastic.
-The movie starred John Boyega [who played Finn in the new Star Wars (2015 – 2019)] and Jodie Whittaker.
-Jodie plays the 13th incarnation of the Doctor in Doctor Who.
-At the time of this movie’s release both of them had not hit the star status they have now.
+Why this movie underperformed at the box office is beyond me because it’s fantastic.
+The film stars John Boyega (who played Finn in the new Star Wars trilogy, 2015–2019) and Jodie Whittaker (who plays the 13th incarnation of the Doctor in Doctor Who).
+At the time of this movie’s release, neither had reached the star status they enjoy now.
+Plus if someone had told me both worked together, I would have argued.

-The movie was written and directed by Joe Cornish who did a fantastic work in his direction of this movie.
-He staged the plot so that you get to see two worlds get intertwined, the world of the hooligans in South London and that of alien invasion in South London.
+The movie was written and directed by Joe Cornish, who did a fantastic job.
+He masterfully intertwines two worlds: the gritty world of South London hooligans and the chaos of an alien invasion in the same neighborhood.

-Attack the Block is a British science fiction comedy horror that takes you by storm when things start to make sense.
-It starts with a lady nurse named Samantha (Jodie Whittaker) getting mugged by some street gang led by Moses (John Boyega).
-They took all she had on her and during the mugging something fell from the sky and crashed into the car which was beside them where the mugging was taking place.
-Samantha ran away during the commotion.
+Attack the Block is a British science fiction comedy-horror that grabs you once things start to click.
+It begins with a nurse named Samantha (Jodie Whittaker) being mugged by a street gang led by Moses (John Boyega).
+They take everything she has, but during the mugging, something falls from the sky and crashes into a nearby car.
+Samantha seizes the moment and runs away.

 Klaus (2019)